Ione Brain Injury Lawyer

 - Closed Head Injury: when a closed head injury occurs, the skull remains intact.
 These injuries can result in a brain bleed, a concussion, or pressure on the brain.

-- Penetrating Head Injury: this type of injury involves a broken or fractured skull, often by a foreign object.
+- Penetrating Head Injury involves a broken or fractured skull, often by a foreign object.

 There are several symptoms that patients and their loved ones should watch out for that might signal neurological damage.
-When diagnosing a head injury, physicians will look for a few different signs of a traumatic brain injury.
+When diagnosing a head injury, physicians will look for signs of a traumatic brain injury.
 These include:

-- Loss of Consciousness: Those who lose consciousness following trauma to the head are particularly concerning.
+- Loss of Consciousness: Those who lose consciousness following trauma to the head are mainly concerned.
 This could signal that brain tissue has been damaged or that bleeding has begun inside the brain.

-- Vision Problems: After trauma to the skull, some patients could have trouble seeing.
+- Vision Problems: Some patients could have trouble seeing after trauma to the skull.
 They could mention partial blindness in one eye, loss of vision in one eye, or complete blindness in both eyes.
 Any of these would be concerning and merit emergent medical attention.